-See Appendix A for PPE requirements.
+See Appendix B of Personal Protective Equipment Standard for PPE requirements.

 6.4.3 EXPLOSIVE ACTUATED TOOLS

 If an explosive actuated tool is to be used, the Enbridge representative shall be advised prior to use.

 - Be qualified in the use of explosive actuated tools, - Have training records available, - Adhere to hot work requirements when using explosive actuated tools, and - Dispose of live power shot load(s) appropriately.